NaveedNaseem84/PP3--Hangman-Lite/README.md

 ### API Testing

-The API has been tested to ensure that the game works correctly when there is data in the google sheet in the format `word:hint`.
+The API has been evaluated to ensure that the game works correctly when there is data in the google sheet in the format `word: hint`.

-Should there be no data present, the game will sucessfully pick this up and exit:
+Should there be no data present, the game will successfully pick this up and exit:

 ![Google sheets error](readme-images/google-sheets-error.png)

 ### Future Developments